 Publications of Photos and Videos by the School

 Photos and videos are essential media that significantly enhance communication about the School’s programmes and activities to the KIS community, prospective families, alumni, and the general public.
 For this reason, the School uses such media on its website, blogs, in its print publications, press releases, and articles for external publications.
-Furthermore, photos and video are also created for educational purposes by students and teachers and play an essential role in the instructional programme.
+Furthermore, photos and videos are also created for educational purposes by students and teachers and play an essential role in the instructional programme.

 As members of the KIS community, parents, students, staff, service providers, volunteers and interns may be filmed or photographed.
 These images may be used for both educational and promotional purposes.